-Tenants must have successfully completed an OHCS-approved Tenant Readiness Education course.
+Tenants must have successfully completed an OHCS-approved Tenant Readiness Education course, prior to a landlord signing the Provider/Landlord Agreement or registering the guarantee.

 (E) Residence Location

 Residences covered by the Rent Guarantee Program must be located in Oregon.